SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: Introduction

-Motivated by this, prior work proposes a mixed-format quantization that selects an per-block optimal format from a predefined set (the \emph{formatbook}) to better match block value distributions~\citep{jangblockdialect} .
-However, extending this strategy to VDiTs is non-trivial for three reasons: (i) VDiT activations exhibit much higher variability, calling for a larger and more adaptive formatbook; (ii) on-the-fly format selection/quantization does not scale, as the per-representable-value combinational decision logic grows with the number of candidate dialects; and (iii) it ignores the semantic and temporal correlations that are central to video generation.
+Motivated by this, prior work proposes a mixed-format quantization that selects an optimal per-block format from a predefined set (the \emph{formatbook}) to better match block value distributions~\citep{jangblockdialect}.
+However, extending this strategy to VDiTs is non-trivial for three reasons: (i) VDiT activations exhibit higher variability, calling for a larger, more adaptive formatbook; (ii) on-the-fly format selection and quantization impose substantial overhead, as the complexity of decision logic grows with the number of representable values across all candidate formats; and (iii) independent block quantization ignores the semantic and temporal correlations essential for video consistency.

-To tackle these challenges, we propose \textbf{\papername}, a post-training quantization (PTQ) method for VDiTs based on fine-grained block-wise mixed-format 4-bit representation (\textbf{\formatname}).
-To handle highly variable activations, we employ a larger formatbook (32 dialects) and use \emph{lookup tables} (LUTs) to enable scalable online per-block format selection and quantization.
-To mitigate quality loss in quantization-sensitive layers, we introduce \emph{activation decomposition}, which re-quantizes the quantization error and adds it back to the primary output, improving reconstruction without mixed-precision overhead.
-We further reduce its overhead via conditional-branch-aware salient token selection guided by ReLU/ABS-transformed attention scores.
-Finally, to avoid block-wise over-specialization---where identical values can quantize differently across blocks and undermine spatiotemporal consistency among semantically related tokens---we propose \emph{semantic-aware dialect assignment (SeDA)}, encouraging aligned tokens to share the same sub-formatbook.
+To tackle these challenges, we propose \textbf{\papername}, a VDiT post-training quantization (PTQ) framework built on the \textbf{\formatname} format, which enables calibration-free block-wise mixed-format 4-bit quantization.
+To handle high activation variability, \formatname employs a 32-entry formatbook with lookup table (LUT)-based online format selection and quantization.
+To mitigate quality loss in quantization-sensitive layers, we introduce attention-guided \emph{activation decomposition}, which reduces quantization error by re-quantizing the residual and adding it back, without conventional mixed-precision overhead.
+Finally, to avoid block-wise over-specialization---where inconsistent quantization of identical activation values across blocks undermines spatiotemporal consistency---we propose \emph{semantic-aware dialect assignment (SeDA)}, which encourages semantically aligned tokens to share a subset of the formatbook.
+Our contributions are as follows: